ufcg-lsd/AWSome-Savings/README.md

 ### Compiling

 If using the code locally, compiling it is necessary.
-Assuming all the environment is setup correctly, compile the code with:
+Assuming the environment is setup correctly, compile the code with:

 ```
 make compile